This post may contain affiliate links. Please read my disclosure and privacy policy.

 I like to pull the cookies out of the oven when the edges look lightly golden, but the centers still look soft to the touch.

-They will firm up when they cool, for a cookie with lightly crispy edges, and gooey centers.
+They will firm up when they cool, resulting in a cookie with lightly crispy edges and a gooey center.
 Yum!

 chickpea flour cookies cooling on pan

 I don’t recommend substituting the flour here, since this recipe is specifically developed for chickpea flour.
-If you have another flour on hand, check out my other cookie recipes:
+If you have another flour on hand, try Buckwheat Cookies, Coconut Flour Cookies, Oat Flour Cookies, or Chickpea Cookies (made with canned chickpeas).

 I can’t wait to hear what you think of these cookies!
 It’s shocking to me how much my kids love these.
 (They told me they like them better than cake… which is saying something.)